Add A Comment Section to My Blog with Giscus

 provides smoother experiences of iteracting with the audience other

 than GitHub Issues.
-This motivates the giscus
+This motivates the giscus project, which takes

 advantage of the GitHub Discussion search API to find the Discussion